vkbo/novelWriter/docs/source/index.rst

 further details.

 .. note::
-   Version 1.5 introduces a few changes that will require you to make a few minor modifications to some of the headings in your project.
+   Version 1.5 introduced a few changes that will require you to make a few minor modifications to some of the headings in your project.
 It should be fairly quick and straightforward.
 Please see the :ref:`a_prjfmt_1_3` section for more details.